Updated on November 27, 2024

 Vaping can have many negative consequences on your teeth.
 It can lead to:

-Nicotine acts as a stimulant.
-When it stimulates jaw muscles to contract, it may make you grind your teeth even when asleep.
-This is a condition called bruxism.
+• Teeth grinding — Nicotine acts as a stimulant.
+When it stimulates jaw muscles to contract, it may make you grind your teeth even when asleep (bruxism).

 How Does Vaping Affect Your Gums?

-A 2016 study showed e-cigarettes could trigger inflammatory responses in the gum tissues.3 Chronic gum inflammation has been linked to periodontal issues, such as receding gums and infections.
+A 2016 study showed e-cigarettes could trigger inflammatory responses in the gum tissues.
+Chronic gum inflammation has been linked to periodontal issues, such as receding gums and infections.

-Vaping aerosols increase inflammation and cause DNA damage in the living cells of the gums.4 Damage to cells prevents them from growing and dividing, speeding up cell aging and leading to cell death.
+Additionally, the increased inflammation can cause DNA damage in the living cells of the gums.
+Damage to cells prevents them from growing and dividing, speeding up cell aging and leading to cell death.

 DNA damage plays an important role in oral health, causing problems such as: